DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 To play a session of Overpowered you will need:
  - This web page open on your phone, tablet, or computer.
  - An RPG adventure module you've been wanting to play.
-Skip to the bottom if you want to beat my high scores.
- - An hour or two of time set aside.
+ - An hour or two of your time.

 You start with a <span class="d4">d4</span>, <span class="d6">d6</span>, <span class="d8">d8</span>, <span class="d10">d10</span>, <span class="d12">d12</span>, and a <span class="d20">d20</span> in your power banks.
 You will spend these dice to power your devices and overcome obstacles.

 ## Gain Dice by Achieving Goals

-Your programming rewards you with fresh power dice after you accomplish any of your goals.
+Your are rewarded with fresh power dice after you accomplish any of your goals.

  - Gain a <span style="font-family: DicierHeavy, sans-serif;">ANY_ON_D4</span> <span class="d4">d4</span> for each **handful** of treasure scanned.
  - Gain a <span style="font-family: DicierHeavy, sans-serif;">ANY_ON_D20</span> <span class="d20">d20</span> when you scan a **powerful** object.